entando/entando-docs/vuepress/docs/next/tutorials/create/ms/spring-boot-ms.md

 server.port=8081
 management.endpoints.web.base-path=/api
 ```
-6. Run the microservice locally to test that it works:
+6. Run the microservice from the bundle project root directory to test that it works:
 ```
 ent bundle run spring-ms
 ```

 - In your browser, access [http://localhost:8081/api/example](http://localhost:8081/api/example) to see `{"payload":"test Data"}`.
-- In your browser, access [http://localhost:8081/api/health](http://localhost:8081/api/health) to see `{"status":"UP"}`.
+- Then, access [http://localhost:8081/api/health](http://localhost:8081/api/health) to see `{"status":"UP"}`.
-In local development, the run command can be used to modify the port to run multiple microservices, but in production, microservices must run on port 8081.
+In local development, the run command can be used to modify the ports to run multiple microservices, but in production, microservices must run on port 8081.

 7. Create `microservices/spring-ms/Dockerfile` so ent knows how to assemble the Docker image for the service: